Shamilkv34/book/nostarch/chapter03.md

 immutable by default—they’re always immutable.
 You declare constants using the `const` keyword instead of the `let` keyword, and the type of the value *must* be annotated.
-We’ll cover types and type annotations in “Data Types” on page XX, so don’t worry about the details right now.
+We’ll cover types and type annotations in “Data Types” on page 36, so don’t worry about the details right now.
 Just know that you must always annotate the type.

 Constants can be declared in any scope, including the global scope, which makes